aplteam/Tester2/README.md

 After the last test case was executed the `Run*` function checks whether there is a function `Cleanup` in the namespace hosting your test cases.
 If that's the case then this function is executed.

-Any `Cleanup` function should either return a shy result --- which will be inored --- or no result at all.
+Any `Cleanup` function should either return a shy result (which will be inored) or no result at all.
 It might accept a right argument, but this is optional: it might as well be niladic.
 If it _does_ accept a right argument it will get the parameter namespace passed.

 Note that a function `Cleanup` would be executed no matter whether there was or was not a function `Initial`, and if there was, no matter whether it returned a 0 or a 1 or nothing at all.